-- Distressed Damsel: However, depending on which translation of the manual you're using, Beatrice might have been this instead; that is, she might have been kidnapped and held hostage against her will to help the Galaxy Gang, and Pulseman might've rescued her from the gang.
+- Damsel in Distress: However, depending on which translation of the manual you're using, Beatrice might have been this instead; that is, she might have been kidnapped and held hostage against her will to help the Galaxy Gang, and Pulseman might've rescued her from the gang.

 - Intrepid Reporter: Lisa Hatfield, a beautiful woman and competent reporter who provides news on Pulseman's adventures.

 - Kiss Me, I'm Virtual: Pulseman is the offspring of the human scientist Dr. Yoshiyama and his C-Life creation.
 In present day, Pulseman is in a relationship with Beatrice, who herself is a C-Life.